Back to Home

 1. Centimetre-Precision Hydrographic Surveys

-Operating from a manually propelled canoe to prevent local chemical pollution, turbid disturbance of bottom sediments, and underwater acoustic noise, the canoe traversed Naukuchiatal and Bhimtal lakes in an exhaustive, high-density **zig-zag track pattern**.
-The logging system gathered Compressed High Intensity Radar Pulse (**CHIRP**) dual-spectrum sonar returns, automatically linking hydro-acoustic backscatter data directly with precise GPS timestamps.
+Surveys are conducted from a manually propelled kayak — eliminating chemical pollution, sediment disturbance, and acoustic noise — traversing the lakes in dense zig-zag track patterns.
+The logging system records Compressed High Intensity Radar Pulse (CHIRP) dual-spectrum sonar returns, automatically linking hydro-acoustic backscatter to precise GPS timestamps for full spatial traceability.

 2. Subaqueous Fish Stock & Target Strength Monitoring